mg126e/Project_Backend/design/concepts/SharedGoals/SharedGoals.md

            - `users`: Set<User> (the group of users sharing the goal)
            - `description`: String (goal description)
            - `isActive`: Boolean (true if the goal is currently being tracked)
          - A set of `SharedSteps`, each with:
            - `sharedGoalId`: SharedGoal (reference to the parent shared goal)
            - `description`: String
-           - `start`: Date
            - `completion`: Date? (optional, when the step was completed)
        - `isInitialized`: Boolean (true if the shared goals instance has been set up for this partnership)
    - **Actions:**
        - `createSharedGoal(users: Set<User>, description: String): (sharedGoalId: SharedGoal)`
            - *Requires:* No active `SharedGoal` for this set of users with the same description already exists. `description` is not empty. `users` must contain at least two users.
            - *Effects:* Creates a new `SharedGoal` with the given set of users and description; sets `isActive` to `true`; returns `sharedGoalId`.
 Multiple active shared goals are allowed for the same user group as long as each has a unique description.
          - `generateSharedSteps(sharedGoal: SharedGoal, user: User): (steps: SharedStep[])`
            - *Requires:* `sharedGoal` exists and is active; no `SharedSteps` are currently associated with this `sharedGoal`. `user` must be a member of the shared goal's users.
-           - *Effects:* Uses an internal LLM to generate step descriptions based on the shared goal's description; creates new `SharedSteps` for each; returns the array of created steps.
+           - *Effects:* Uses an internal LLM to generate step descriptions based on the shared goal's description; creates new `SharedSteps` for each; returns the array of created steps. **Note:** The number of steps is determined by the LLM and may vary; tests and clients should not assume a fixed count.
        - `regenerateSharedSteps(sharedGoal: SharedGoal, user: User): (steps: SharedStep[])`
            - *Requires:* `sharedGoal` exists and is active. `user` must be a member of the shared goal's users.
            - *Effects:* Deletes all existing `SharedSteps` for the shared goal, then generates new steps as above; returns the array of new steps.